DinoChiesa/Apigee-UE-Keep-Last-Three/README.md

 ## OK, How does this specific Tweak work?

 The script registers for apigee.com .
-When it finds that the current page displays the proxy overview, it adds a button to the proxy editor toolbar, labeled "Clean".
-When clicked, that button selects all but the final 3 revisions, and removes each revision if it is not deployed.
+When it finds that the current page displays the proxy overview, it adds a dropdown button to the proxy editor toolbar, labeled "Cull".
+Click it, and then you get a list of selections.
+Select one of those, and the logic will remove all but the most recent N proxy revisions.
+It only removes revisions that are not deployed.

 Then, it refreshes the page.

-The script is set to run after a brief delay after initial page load.
+The script is set to insert the new button after a brief delay after initial page load.

 ## Installing the script